You wouldn’t have even considered this a few years ago: a mainstream Bollywood film winning an Australian cinema award.

 Indian thespian and head of the Chairman of Film and Television Institute of India Anupam Kher was on stage to announce this category alongside Aussie star Martha Dusseldorf, and he perhaps said it best: this is one actor we can all learn a lot from.

-Sunny wasn’t in the audience to collect his award in person, but spoke on screen from India, remembering to wish everyone a Merry Xmas and a Happy New Year.
+Sunny wasn’t in the audience to collect his award in person, but spoke on screen from India, remembering to wish everyone a Merry Christmas and a Happy New Year.

 Sunny has upstaged Simon Burke who was 15 when he won the Best Actor award 41 years ago.